Ketlen Vieira: Ultimate Fighting Championship

 The bout with Yana Kunitskaya was rescheduled and eventually took place on 20 February 2021, at UFC Fight Night 185.
 At the weigh-ins, Vieira weighed in at 138 pounds, two pounds over the women's bantamweight non-title fight limit.
 She was fined 20% of her purse which went to her opponent, Kunitskaya, and the bout proceeded at a catchweight.
 Vieira lost the fight via unanimous decision.

 Vieira was scheduled for a rematch against Sara McMann on 28 August 2021, at UFC on ESPN 30.
 However, McMann announced in mid August that a "reinjury" forced her out of the bout.
 Instead, Vieira was scheduled to face Miesha Tate on 16 October 2021, at UFC Fight Night 195.
 However, on 22 September, the bout was pulled from the card when Tate tested positive for COVID-19.
 The bout was rebooked to 20 November 2021, as the main event of UFC Fight Night 198.
 Vieira won the bout via unanimous decision.

 Vieira faced Holly Holm on 21 May 2022, at UFC Fight Night 206.
 She won the fight via controversial split decision.
 18 out of 20 media outlets scored the bout as a win for Holm.

 Vieira faced Raquel Pennington on 14 January 2023, at UFC Fight Night 217.
 She lost the fight via split decision.

 Vieira faced Pannie Kianzad on 22 July 2023, at UFC Fight Night 224.
 She won the fight via unanimous decision.

-Viera was scheduled to face Macy Chiasson on 13 January 2024, at UFC Fight Night 234.
+Vieira was scheduled to face Macy Chiasson on 13 January 2024, at UFC Fight Night 234.
 However, Vieira was pulled as a result of an injury and the bout was scrapped.

-Viera faced 2019 and 2021 PFL Women's Lightweight Champion Kayla Harrison on 5 October 2024 at UFC 307.
+Vieira faced 2019 and 2021 PFL Women's Lightweight Champion Kayla Harrison on 5 October 2024 at UFC 307.
 She lost the fight by unanimous decision.

-Viera was re-scheduled to face Macy Chiasson on 22 February 2025 at UFC Fight Night 252.
+Vieira was re-scheduled to face Macy Chiasson on 22 February 2025 at UFC Fight Night 252.
 However, due to an injury suffered by Chiasson, the bout was removed from the card.
 The bout between Viera and Chiasson has since been re-booked for 31 May 2025 and is expected to take place at UFC on ESPN 68.
 The bout was originally scheduled to be a women's bantamweight bout but on the day of the weigh-ins, it was announced that the bout would be changed to a featherweight bout due to "weight management issues" from Vieira, who in turn forfeited 25% of her purse.
 She won the fight by unanimous decision.

-Viera faced Norma Dumont on 1 November 2025 at UFC Fight Night 263.
+Vieira faced Norma Dumont on 1 November 2025 at UFC Fight Night 263.
 She lost the fight by split decision.
 6 out of 7 media outlets scored the bout for Vieira.

+Vieira faced Jacqueline Cavalcanti on 16 May 2026 at UFC Fight Night 276.
+She won the fight by unanimous decision.

+On 22 May 2026, it was reported that Vieira was removed from the UFC roster, despite winning her most recent fight.